fwkrumm/shmlock/README.md

 <a id="todos"></a>
 ## ToDos

-- add membar to optional build dependencies in pyproject.toml etc.
-- rework advantages/disadvantages section; also add phrase named semaphore
+- check if optional membar dependency is correctly shown in pypi header install command
 - (?) temporarily overwrite signal handlers during acquirement to prevent SIGINT/SIGTERM during acquirement